architects-land/difficulty-death-scaler/docs/other/boss.md

 The Ender Dragon's stats are not modified by the buff, but its life is increased if there are many players in the end with a high [global difficulty](/difficulty/global).
+Its explosion resistance is also increased with a high [global difficulty](/difficulty/global).

 The Wither's stats are not modified, but you can't trap it in bedrock: you have to do the real fight.

 The Elder Guardian:

 - has a better knockback resistance
 - is smaller
 - has more health